vinceiannelli/conflict-mgmt/README.md

-# conflict mgmt for reall??
+# conflict amanger for REAL

 delete later - maybe not!